 I have worked for a long time as a Chief Program Manager and Corporate Architect/Strategist for a very big bank.
-I was responsible for a cluster of projects with a very big budget.
+I was responsible for a cluster of projects with a very big budget (>500 000.000 Euro).

-I managed 120 people in these programs.
+I managed >120 managers and >10.000 specialists in these programs.
 To manage all the projects a special Program Office was used.
 It registered and monitored all the data and most important of all, it managed all the Risks.

 Later I was part of a smal Strategic Unit of the bank that was responsible for Strategy, Architecture, Alliances and Research.
 One of our tasks was to do a Risk Analysis of important projects.